dlhaines/rubyStubServer/README.md

 URL elements map to directories.
 File names are derived from the trailing file name on the url.
 If no matching file exists in the matching directory then the file *default.<extension>* in the directory is used if it exists.
 If neither exists then a 404 is returned.

 File names can also contain values for query parameters.
+They are currently ignored.
-Query parameters are sorted and values are matched to corresponding elements of the file name.
-If there is not a matching file then the default file for that directory will be used.
+A future feature will examine query parameters, sort them and add values to corresponding elements of the file name.
+If there is no matching file then the default file for that directory will be used.

 Multiple stub servers can be run on different ports in order to stub out multiple dependencies.
 Multiple dependencies can be served from the same stub server as long as the URL spaces